xros/hailong/README.md

 ```
+Hailong

+    Find intruders and landers.

     This program prints files to the standard output.
     Any number of files can be specified.
     Options include:
         --version               : Prints the version number